Oftentimes getting more inquiries, applicants, and enrolled families comes down to one thing: communication.

 The key to personalized communications is deciding who each message is relevant to.
-Obviously, there are certain messages that you will send to specific groups and other messages that you will send to everyone.
+There are likely certain messages that you will send to specific groups and other messages that you will send to everyone.
 In this step, take time to write out and identify the target audience for each message.

 #3 Map out the touchpoints

 A touchpoint is a single step or outreach in a communication plan.
-It is usually a conversation or point of communication with your families, such as a phone call, face-to-face meeting, email, social media message, letter, etc.
+It is usually a conversation or point of communication with your families, such as a phone call, face-to-face meeting, email, social media message, or letter.